 Reliance Textiles is a sister company of Asco Textile Group that was established in 1950.
 As a small family business, the company, at its infancy period, traded only printed fabric to various international markets.
-Within a short period of time, the group had established a strong business links, with trading partners from countries like Saudi Arabia, Dubai, and with other Gulf countries.
-By 1960 the company was already manufacturing textile products for export market and extended business to other countries.
-Subsequently, it made significant inroads into European and North American markets, including UK, France, Spain, Italy, Germany and USA.
+Within a short period of time, the group had established a strong business links, with trading partners from countries like Saudi Arabia, Dubai, and with other Gulf Countries.